CSCC Awards & Grants

 2. The Award shall usually be presented annually, but if in the opinion of the Awards Committee no group or individual is available in any year, the Award shall not be made.

-3. Ortho-Clinical Diagnostics have agreed to make an annual contribution of $3,000 CDN.
+3. QuidelOrtho have agreed to make an annual contribution of $3,000 CDN.
 The Award shall be accompanied by a framed certificate and by an honorarium in the amount of $1,500.
 The balance of $1,500 remaining after the honorarium shall be used to meet the administrative expenses, the production of the framed scroll, and to make a contribution towards expenses involved in ensuring the attendance of the recipient at the Annual Conference of the Society.

 4. The Awards Committee shall choose the recipient(s) of the Award.